 Call Us Now To Speak With Our Firm’s Paralysis Lawyers

 Michael A. Pines, our firms founder, is a former insurance company lawyer and he knows how the insurance companies work.
-Since 1992, the paralysis lawyers at the Pines Salomon Injury Lawyers have been assisting injured persons just like you recover the maximum financial compensation for their paralysis and spinal cord injuries.
+Since 1992, the paralysis lawyers at the Pines Salomon Injury Lawyers, APC. have been assisting injured persons just like you recover the maximum financial compensation for their paralysis and spinal cord injuries.
 We know the legal process can at times be very confusing, but our experience can, however, help guide you through the process.We are dedicated and determined to help you obtain fair and just compensation so that you and your family can recover and move on to a bigger and brighter future.If you or a loved one have been involved in an accident and suffered a spinal cord injury or paralysis we urge you to contact our bilingual offices as soon as possible following the accident at 1-858-551-2090 or please click here for a FREE consultation with an experienced paralysis lawyers.
 We handle all cases on a contingency fee basis, which means that you owe us nothing until we recover money on your behalf.